phansiri/maradmin-search-2021/readme.md

 1. Django for the backend
 2. Graphql to provide an API endpoint
-3. Flutter for the frontend
+3. Vue3 for the frontend

 ## Graphql query string example